Lesueur's frog

-Lesueur's frog (Ranoidea lesueuri) is a species of ground-dwelling tree frog native to south-eastern Australia, from Sydney, to eastern Victoria.
+Lesueur's frog (Rhyaconastes lesueuri) is a species of ground-dwelling tree frog native to south-eastern Australia, from Sydney, to eastern Victoria.

 Etymology

 The specific name, lesueuri, is in honor of French naturalist Charles Alexandre Lesueur.

 Description

 Lesueur's frog is a moderately large frog; females of this species reach 7 cm (2.8 in), while males reach about 4.5 cm (1.8 in).
 It ranges from pale to dark brown above, but males in the breeding season become bright yellow.
 Often, darker patches occur on the back.
 A dark stripe runs from the snout to the shoulder.
 The backs of the legs are blue with black spots, which helps distinguish this species from the very similar stony creek frog.
 The top half of the iris is pale and the bottom half dark.
 The toe discs are small and the belly is white.